-- This document summarises the work plan for our 2020/21 external audit of the City of Edinburgh Council and the charitable trusts administered by the Council. - 2.
-The core elements of our work include audits of: - the 2020/21 annual accounts for both the Council and its group and the charitable trusts; - the Council's arrangements for financial sustainability, financial management, governance and transparency and value for money; - the Council's arrangements to secure best value; - the arrangements for the collection and publication of statutory performance information in accordance with the Accounts Commission direction; - a number of grant claims and returns, including Whole of Government Accounts; - the Council's participation in the National Fraud Initiative (NFI); and - any other work requested by Audit Scotland.
+- This document summarises the work plan for our 2021/22 external audit of the City of Edinburgh Council and the charitable trusts administered by the Council. - 2.
+The core elements of our work include audits of: - the 2021/22 annual accounts for the Council and its group and the charitable trusts; - the Council's arrangements for financial sustainability, financial management, governance and transparency and value for money; - the Council's arrangements to secure best value; - the arrangements for the collection and publication of statutory performance information in accordance with the Accounts Commission direction; - grant claims and returns, including Whole of Government Accounts; and - any other work requested by Audit Scotland.